Allantoin

-Allantoin is a chemical compound with formula C_{4}H_{6}N_{4}O_{3}.
+Allantoin is a chemical compound with formula C4H6N4O3.
 It is also called 5-ureidohydantoin or glyoxyldiureide.
 It is a diureide of glyoxylic acid.
 Allantoin is a major metabolic intermediate in most organisms including animals, plants and bacteria, though not humans.
 It is produced from uric acid, which itself is a degradation product of nucleic acids, by action of urate oxidase (uricase).
 Allantoin also occurs as a natural mineral compound (IMA symbol Aan).

 History

 Allantoin was first isolated in 1800 by the Italian physician Michele Francesco Buniva (1761–1834) and the French chemist Louis Nicolas Vauquelin, who mistakenly believed it to be present in the amniotic fluid.
 In 1821, the French chemist Jean Louis Lassaigne found it in the fluid of the allantois; he called it "l'acide allantoique".
 In 1837, the German chemists Friedrich Wöhler and Justus Liebig synthesized it from uric acid and renamed it "allantoïn".

 Animals

 Named after the allantois (an amniote embryonic excretory organ in which it concentrates during development in most mammals except humans and other hominids), it is a product of oxidation of uric acid by purine catabolism.
 After birth, it is the predominant means by which nitrogenous waste is excreted in the urine of these animals.
 In humans and other higher apes, the metabolic pathway for conversion of uric acid to allantoin is not present, so the former is excreted.
 Recombinant rasburicase is sometimes used as a drug to catalyze this metabolic conversion in patients.
 In fish, allantoin is broken down further (into ammonia) before excretion.

 Allantoin has been shown to improve insulin resistance when administered to rats and to increase lifespan when administered to the nematode worm Caenorhabditis elegans.